solidify/jira-azuredevops-migrator/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Support issue
-about: Create a report to help us improve
+about: Create a support issue or a bug report
 title: ''
 labels: ''
 assignees: ''
 ---

-**Describe the bug**
+**Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem/bug is.

 **To Reproduce**
 Steps to reproduce the behavior: